-Kingston Beach is a smaller suburb in Tasmania within the Kingborough local government area (postcode 7050).
-With a population of 2,305, the suburb has a mature demographic with a median age of 47.
+Kingston Beach is a compact suburb in Tasmania within the Kingborough local government area (postcode 7050).
+The area has roughly 2,305 residents and a settled, mature resident base, with a median age of 47.
 Households earn a median income of $79K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.4% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, technicians & trades.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are English, Australian, Scottish.

 Public transport access includes 21 bus stops.

-From an investment perspective, Kingston Beach offers a gross rental yield of 3.2%, rated as moderate yield.
+Looking at the investment signals, Kingston Beach shows a gross rental yield of approximately 2.2%, rated as low yield.
 Property prices are near the state median ($915K/$750K).
 The price-to-income ratio of 11.5x is considered stretched.
 House prices have moved +4.3% year-on-year.
+Population growth of +0.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.